joshrtust/joshrtust/README.md

 # Joshua
 Hi, I'm Josh, I am a second year Computer Science Student, who is interested in learning new things.
-I currently am familiar with Java, Python, Firebase, and use VSC and Android Studio to create applications!
+I currently am familiar with Java, Python, C++, Firebase, and use VSC and Android Studio to create applications!

 - 🔭 I’m currently applying skills to develop personal projects and i'm also looking for a summer internship!
-- ⚡ Fun facts about me: I'm Canadian 🍁, and I am allergic to bugs ❌🐛
+- ⚡ Fun facts about me: I'm Canadian 🍁, and I love playing the guitar 🎸!

 ## Skills and Experience
 * ⚛  Java
 * 🐍 Python
+* 🧠 C++
 * 🔥 Firebase
 * 💻 VSC
 * 📱 Android Studio